 Leaves and Flowers

 Vincas are known for their glossy, dark green leaves.
 The leaves grow in pairs along the trailing stems, providing an attractive backdrop for the vibrant flowers that bloom throughout the growing season.
-The flowers are typically five-petaled and trumpet-shaped, coming in shades of lavender, purple, blue, or white.
+The flowers are typically five-petaled and star-shaped, coming in almost all shades except yellow.
 They possess a delicate beauty and are often adorned with contrasting centers.
-Vincas bloom from spring to fall, providing a stable source of color in your garden.
+Vincas bloom from spring to first frost, providing a stable source of color in your garden.

 Uses in Gardening & Landscaping

-Vinca is a popular choice for container gardening, hanging baskets, and as a ground cover.
-Its trailing habit lends itself well to cascading over the edges of pots or spilling over walls, creating a picturesque display.
-It can effectively outcompete weeds, reducing the need for excessive maintenance.
-Its flowers also make lovely additions to cut flower arrangements, which can last several days in a vase.
-Vinca is often combined with other shade-loving plants to create colorful and dynamic displays.
-It can also be used as a ground cover, especially in shady areas where other plants may not thrive.
+Trailing Vinca is a popular choice for container gardening, hanging baskets, and as a ground cover.
+The trailing habit of the trailing Vinca varieties lends itself well to cascading over the edges of pots or spilling over walls, creating a picturesque display.

 Do Deer Eat Vinca?